Colac Beltram Munberry Haredean (CBMH) Regeneration Project

 Project Information:

-Colac Beltram Munberry Haredean (CBMH) Regeneration Project is a Human-Induced Regeneration project located approximately 60km east of Quilpie in South West Queensland.
-It was registered in August 2015 and spans an immense 121,378.39 ha.
+Colac Beltram Munberry Haredean (CBMH) Regeneration Project is a Human-Induced Regeneration project located in the semi-arid outback region of South-West Queensland, approximately 50-60km east of Quilpie.
+It was registered in August 2015 and covers a massive 121,378.39 hectares.
+The general land use in this remote region is dominated by large-scale, grass-fed cattle and sheep grazing operations.